gituser6hij/unblockchat/README.md

 ## License

-BlockChat is released under the MIT License.
+UnBlockChat is released under the MIT License.
 You are free to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the software, as long as it is in compliance with the terms of the MIT License.

 MIT License